-This is the third in a series of reports evaluating Florida's Corporate Tax Credit (FTC) Scholarship Program, as required by the Florida Statutes, s.
-220.187(9)(j).
+This is the fourth in a series of reports evaluating the Florida Tax Credit Scholarship (FTC) Program, as required by the Florida Statutes, s.
+1002.395(9)(j).
 This report provides information on private school compliance with program rules regarding required testing, describes the attributes of eligible students who participate in the program, and presents data on student test score levels and gains in the program, as well as compared with the eligible population of non-participating students.
-For convenience, this report refers to the program by its current name, even though the data were collected when the program was still called the Corporate Tax Credit Scholarship Program.
+This report does not include new information about parental satisfaction; the satisfaction survey reported in last year's report was only to be conducted once.

-During the 2008-09 academic year, David Figlio, the Project Director, collected test score data from private schools participating in the FTC Scholarship Program in real time.
-This is the third year for which program participants' test score data were collected, but the second year in which this data collection occurred in real time.
-This is the first year for which test score gains for private school participants in the program can be interpreted with confidence.
+During the 2009-10 academic year, David Figlio, the Project Director, collected test score data from private schools participating in the FTC Program in real time.
+This is the fourth year for which program participants' test score data were collected, and the third year in which this data collection occurred in real time.

-Compliance with program testing requirements, 2008-09:
+Compliance with program testing requirements, 2009-10:

-• Compliance with program testing requirements remained very high in 2008-09.
-Private schools provided usable test scores for 89.8 percent of program participants in grades 3-10.
-Another 6.2 percent of participants were ineligible for testing or were not enrolled in the school at the time of testing; this is largely driven by the fact that some students arrived in schools after fall testing (for schools that test in the fall, principally those that administer the Iowa Test of Basic Skills) and some students who began the year in a school left the school prior to the more typical spring testing.
-The 1.9 percent rate of reported illness/absence is somewhat higher than in 2007-08, but remains comparable to the public school illness/absence rate.
-Test administration compliance errors by participating schools continue to decline, with reporting problems involving only 1.3 percent of participants in 2008-09.

-• The vast majority (68.8 percent) of test-takers took the Stanford Achievement Test.
-Other popular tests were the Iowa Test of Basic Skills (22.2 percent) and the TerraNova (4.0 percent).

-• Scholarship students whose test scores were received are modestly more advantaged than are those scholarship students whose scores were not received.
-The same is true for program participants with two consecutive years of test scores (thereby facilitating the calculation of test score gains) as compared with those without two consecutive years of test scores.
+- Compliance with program testing requirements in 2009-10 remains at very high levels, and private school reporting errors continue to decline.
+Private schools provided usable test scores for 91.3 percent of program participants in grades 3-10.
+Another 5.8 percent of participants were ineligible for testing or were not enrolled in the school at the time of testing; this is largely driven by the fact that some students arrived in schools after fall testing (for schools that test in the fall, principally those that administer the Iowa Test of Basic Skills) and some students who began the year in a school left the school prior to the more typical spring testing.
+The 0.8 percent rate of reported illness/absence is the lowest it has been since the beginning of data collection.
+Test administration compliance errors by participating schools are at the same level as 2008-09, and well below earlier years, with reporting problems involving only 1.3 percent of participants in 2009-10. - The vast majority (69.2 percent) of test-takers took the Stanford Achievement Test.
+Other popular tests were the Iowa Test of Basic Skills (20.6 percent) and the TerraNova (3.7 percent). - Scholarship students whose test scores were received are modestly more advantaged than are those scholarship students whose scores were not received.
+It is not known whether the gains of those without score reports would have been higher or lower than those with score reports.

-Selection into the FTC Scholarship Program:
+Selection into the FTC Program:

-• Program participants tend to come from less advantaged families than other students receiving free or reduced-price lunches.

-• Program participants are more likely to come from lower-performing public schools prior to entering the program.
-In addition, they tend to be among the lowest-performing students in their prior school, regardless of the performance level of their public school.
+- Program participants tend to come from less advantaged families than other students receiving free or reduced-price lunches. - Unlike in prior years, program participants are no more likely to come from lower-performing public schools prior to entering the program.
+However, as in prior years, they tend to be among the lowest-performing students in their prior school, regardless of the performance level of their public school.
+The selection from the bottom of the prior test score distribution of a school is becoming stronger over time.

-Test scores of program participants, 2008-09:
+Test scores of program participants, 2009-10: